Labyrinths & Liontaurs

 Lionheart Points

-Your character starts play at your lionheart point maximum, and after using your points, you regain them every day.
+Your character starts play at your lionheart point maximum, and after using your points, you regain some or all every day:

 You can use lionheart points for one of the following options once per round: